jefersonmatheusx/Vue/info/vue_basico.md

 * **Usando o _this_**

-O **this** no contexto do Vue.js representa a própria instância do Bue
+O **this** no contexto do Vue.js representa a própria instância do vue

  Para acessar um dado de **data** dentro do **methods** por exemplo, será necessário o uso do **this**: